‘Big Brother’ Stars Pitch Veterans Season After Casting Calls Are Canceled Across The Country

-Big Brother veterans think a casting call cancellation over Coronavirus fears could be a sign that it’s time for an all-stars season.
+Big Brother veterans think a casting call cancellation over COVID-19 fears could be a sign that it’s time for an all-stars season.

 Just one week after host Julie Chen Moonves posted a casting call announcement for the CBS summertime reality show, an update on the official Big Brother Instagram page reveals that all casting calls for Big Brother 22 have been postponed until further notice.